cscart/docs/install/possible_issues/trial_mode_message.rst

 To resolve the issue, follow the instructions:

-1. Check if you have specified a correct license number on the **Settings → Licensing** mode page in your CS-Cart admin panel.
+1. Check if your store uses the correct license number: go **Settings → Licensing mode** page in your CS-Cart admin panel.

-2. If correct data is specified on this page and the message still appears, try logging out from your CS-Cart admin panel, clearing the browser cache (usually you can do it by pressing **Ctrl+R**) and logging in to the admin panel again.
+2. If the correct data is specified on this page and the message still appears, try logging out from your CS-Cart admin panel, clearing the browser cache (usually you can do it by pressing **Ctrl+R**) and logging in to the admin panel again.

 .. note::